data2intelligence/SigDiscov/README.md

 ```
 where:
 - d_ij is the Euclidean distance between spot i and j
-- sigma is the scale parameter, set to 100μm for Visium data (the distance between a spot and its 1st layer neighbor)
+- sigma is the scale parameter:
+  - 100μm for Visium data (distance between adjacent spots)
-- W_ii = 0 to mask coexpression effects in the same spot
+  - 200μm for older ST platforms
+  - Automatically inferred from data for single-cell (or custom value with --sigma)
-- W_ij = 0 when the distance exceeds `2*sigma` (e.g., 200μm for Visium, covering two layers of neighbor spots)
+- W_ij = 0 when the distance exceeds a maximum radius threshold

-For single-cell data, the sigma parameter is automatically inferred from the data by calculating the average nearest neighbor distance, or can be manually specified with the `--sigma` parameter.
+- W_ii = 0 to exclude self-comparisons (if include_same_spot = 0)

+### Permutation Testing

+Permutation testing is used to assess the statistical significance of observed Moran's I values.
+The process involves:

+1. Calculate observed Moran's I value(s)
+2. Randomly permute the gene expression values across spots (maintaining gene-wise Z-normalization)
+3. Recalculate Moran's I for each permutation
+4. Compute statistical measures:
+   - Z-scores: (observed_I - mean(permuted_I)) / std(permuted_I)
+   - P-values: proportion of permuted values with absolute value >= absolute observed value

 ### Efficient Implementation

-Our implementation employs Intel's Math Kernel Library (MKL) to optimize Moran's I calculation for spatial transcriptomics data.
-The core algorithm leverages sparse matrix-vector operations for efficient handling of spatial weights.
-We represent the weight matrix W in Compressed Sparse Row (CSR) format to minimize memory usage, particularly important for large datasets with thousands of spots.
-For bivariate Moran's I between secreted proteins and target genes, we first compute standardized vectors for both secreted protein gene expressions and target gene expressions (Z_s and Z_g), then calculate W·Z_g using mkl_sparse_d_mv() for optimized sparse matrix-vector multiplication.
-Z_s^T·(W·Z_g) calculation is done with cblas_ddot() function for the numerator and Z_s^T·Z_s for the denominator.
-The RBF kernel with distance cutoffs further enhances performance by limiting computations to relevant spot pairs.
-This approach enables processing of genome-wide bivariate Moran's I calculations while maintaining scalability for high-resolution spatial transcriptomics datasets.
+Our implementation uses Intel MKL to optimize Moran's I calculation:

+- Sparse CSR format for the spatial weight matrix to reduce memory usage
+- Optimized sparse matrix-vector operations with mkl_sparse_d_mm()
+- Dense matrix operations with cblas_dgemm()
+- OpenMP parallelization for multi-threading
+- Optimized vectorized math operations with Intel VML functions

+This approach enables efficient processing of large spatial transcriptomics datasets containing thousands of spots and genes.

 ## Performance Considerations

 - Increasing the maximum radius (`-r`) increases computational complexity
-- For large datasets, consider adjusting thread counts (`-t` and `-m`)
+- For large datasets, adjust thread counts (`-t` and `-m`) to match your hardware
 - All-vs-all pairwise mode (`-b 1 -g 1`) is significantly more memory-intensive than other modes
-- Self-comparisons can be excluded to focus on neighborhood relationships (`-s 0`)
+- Permutation testing (`--run-perms`) substantially increases computation time, especially with higher permutation counts
-- For very large datasets, consider using single-gene mode (`-b 0`) or first-gene-vs-all mode (`-b 1 -g 0`)
+- For very large datasets, consider:
+  - Using single-gene mode (`-b 0`) or first-gene-vs-all mode (`-b 1 -g 0`)
+  - Reducing permutation count for initial analyses
+  - Running on a high-memory system for all-vs-all analyses

+## Error Codes

+The program provides specific error codes for troubleshooting:

+- `MORANS_I_SUCCESS` (0): Operation completed successfully
+- `MORANS_I_ERROR_MEMORY` (-1): Memory allocation failure
+- `MORANS_I_ERROR_FILE` (-2): File access or parsing error
+- `MORANS_I_ERROR_PARAMETER` (-3): Invalid input parameter
+- `MORANS_I_ERROR_COMPUTATION` (-4): Computation error

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Citation

+If you use this software in your research, please cite:

 Beibei Ru, Lanqi Gong, Emily Yang, Seongyong Park, Kenneth Aldape, Lalage Wakefield, Peng Jiang.
 Inference of secreted protein activities in intercellular communication. [[Link](https://github.com/data2intelligence/SecAct)]